WildChildx/WildChildx/README.md

 <br>
 <br>

-- I am web developer and graphics designer by passion 🚀
+- I am fullstack-web developer and graphics designer 🚀
 - Looking for internships.
-- You can find my projects at https://github.com/wildchild746
+- You can find my projects at https://github.com/WildChildx
 - Can reach me at shreeameyc@gmail.com
 - Love to play valorant in free time :D